orkhasnat/resume/typst/modern-big/resume.typ

       phone: "+880-1731969827",
       github: "orkhasnat",
       linkedin: "tasnimul-hasnat-37515025a",
-      // positions: (
-      //   "Software Developer",
-      //   "Cybersecurity Analyst",
-      //   "Open Source Enthusiast"
-      // )
   ),
 )

 = About Me
 I'm a final semester undergraduate student with a keen interest in open-source projects.
-I actively seek out opportunities to learn and grow, especially within collaborative team environments where I can contribute to technological innovations.
+I actively seek out opportunities to learn and grow, specially within collaborative team environments where I can contribute to technological innovations.
 Adept at bug hunting and vulnerability detection, I excel at performing under tight deadlines and pressure.
 = Education

 #resume-entry(